aurorascharff/aurorascharff.no/src/content/blog/managing-advanced-search-param-filtering-next-app-router.md

 The way Nuqs is implemented, the search params are actually pushed to the URL instantly.
 To trigger the page to reload with the result, we set the option `shallow: false`.

-Then, we can pass the `startTransition` to the `useQueryState` options, and use the pending state of the transitions to display user feedback as we did before:
+Finally, we can pass the `startTransition` to the `useQueryState` options, and use the pending state of the transitions to display user feedback as we did before:

 ```tsx
 // Search.tsx